Smoking and Theophylline: Can You Take Them Together?

 Best practical schedule

-Tell your prescriber you are about to quit, restart, or change smoking.
-Ask for a baseline serum theophylline level.
+Tell your prescriber you are about to quit, restart, change your smoking, or go into hospital where you cannot smoke.
+Ask for a baseline serum theophylline level as a reference point.

 Important reminders

-• Do not change your smoking habit or theophylline dose on your own.
+• Never change your smoking habit or your theophylline dose on your own.

-• Nicotine replacement, varenicline, and bupropion do not induce CYP1A2 and are safe with theophylline; the combustion products, not the nicotine, drive the interaction.
+• Nicotine replacement, varenicline, and bupropion do not induce CYP1A2 and are safe with theophylline.

 Which specific products are affected?